mobahug/instagram_clone_42_SP/README.md

 So after you logged in you can get access to your profilepage, settings page, you can like peoples images and comment them.

+### On the settings page

-In the settings ppage you can:
+On the settings page you can:

       -delete your account
             it's deleting the user uploaded pictures, from the folder, from the pages and from the database